Your personal AI orchestrator.

 AI Runtimes

 Unlike chat UIs that forget you after every session, DiscoClaw is a persistent layer between Discord and your AI runtimes.
-It remembers context across conversations, manages tasks, runs autonomous crons, and routes to the right model — all from your own dedicated private server.
+It carries live context, durable memory, and cold-storage recall across conversations, manages tasks, runs automations, and routes each job to the right model — all from your own dedicated private server.
 It works while you sleep.

 Features